Cabbage is a vegetable that comes in many varieties and is very easy to grow.

 Cabbage comes in different varieties and each requires specific growing conditions and planting times.

-White cabbage, kale or headed cabbage, Brussels sprouts, cauliflower and broccoli, here is how to grow them all.
+Headed cabbage (like white or savoy cabbage), Brussels sprouts, cauliflower and broccoli, here is how to grow them all.

 If you choose and sow different varieties, you’ll be able to harvest cabbage from spring until the end of winter.